lud77/cortez/README.md

 ## Roadmap

 - Detail features and write documentation
+- Add support for undirected graphs
-- Add a suite of basic algorithms such as graph search
+- Add a suite of basic algorithms such as graph search and coverage